2010 Frequency Database for the

 Perseus LF-HF Software-Defined Receiver

-Today, thousands of digital data stations are active on tenthousands of HF frequencies.
+Today, thousands of professional digital data stations are active on tenthousands of HF frequencies.
 Cutting-edge technology is used for automatic data transmission over worldwide aeronautical, company, diplomatic, military, maritime, and NGO e-mail networks.
 Receiving and decoding these stations is far more fascinating than listening to broadcast radio stations.
-We've been leading in this field for 41 years!
-Below you will find a few - very recent! - examples of what can be really monitored today.
-Several hundred screenshots can be found here.
-Read our Perseus User Test here!
+We've been leading in this field for 56 years!
+Below you will find a few examples of what can be really monitored today.
+The sample graphics below demonstrate the typical layout of our products , i.e. not the current 2024 data.
+Several hundred up-to-date screenshots can be found here.

-The frequency 8424 kHz used by coastal stations gives you five entries.
+The frequency 8424 kHz used by coastal stations gives you two entries.
 The waterfall display here is 100 kHz wide and shows eight DIG stations in full detail, from left to right

-Digital Data Decoder Screenshots on CD gives you more than 7,400 (seven thousand four hundred!) decoding examples!
+Digital Data Decoder Screenshots on USB Stick gives you more than 26,000 (twenty six thousand!) decoding examples.
+Click to enlarge!

 Now let's zoom on a typical PSK aggregate signal of station FUG on 8454.8 kHz, and decode STANAG 4285 by means of amateur decoding freeware SIGMIRA.
 The waterfall display here is 12 kHz wide and shows the complex aggregate and signal propagation fading in full detail.
 Note also the typical rectangular PSK FFT spectrum in the filter display.
-STANAG 4285 and similar complex PSK systems are described in detail in our Radio Data Code Manual, the standard international reference book for HF COMINT ELINT MASINT SIGINT.
-Below is the same transmission decoded with the leading professional WAVECOM W-CODE system for advanced users.
+Below is a similar transmission decoded with a professional PROCITEC go2MONITOR system.
 Click to enlarge!

-Another strong PSK signal on 2998 kHz.
-The 249 milliseconds 1440 Hz prekey tone on 2999.44 kHz, followed by a complex BPSK and MPSK aggregate burst, is clearly visible.
-This is ACARS, described in detail in our Radio Data Code Manual, the standard international reference book for HF COMINT ELINT MASINT SIGINT.
+Another strong PSK signal on 21955 kHz.
+The 249 milliseconds 1440 Hz prekey tone on 21956.44 kHz, followed by a complex BPSK and MPSK aggregate burst, is clearly visible.
+This is ACARS via HFDL

 Just for the record ... the strictly required USERLIST.TXT format is rather inflexible and restrictive, and due to lack of space within the Perseus' graphical user interface that gives you a mere 280 x 80 pixels ...

-By consequence, we offer this database as is, without any further editing after the format conversion, at a heavily reduced price referring to our standard DBF databases used by professional radio monitoring services.
-For perfectly edited broadcast radio station lists with a superb and unique ergonomic layout, both in frequency and alphabetical order, please refer to our Shortwave Frequency Guide.
-For a perfectly edited utility radio station frequency list with full details and exact schedules plus thousands of up-to-date reception times, please refer to our bestseller 2009/2010 Guide to Utility Radio Stations.
+For perfectly edited broadcast radio station lists with a superb and unique ergonomic layout both in frequency and alphabetical order - acclaimed for decades and without any absurd restrictions - please refer to our 2024 Shortwave Frequency Guide.
+For a perfectly edited professional utility radio station frequency list with full details and exact schedules plus thousands of up-to-date reception times, please refer to our bestseller 2023/2024 Guide to Utility Radio Stations.

 Perseus HF Stations Database by Klingenfuss Radio Monitoring